Hematopoietic cell transplantation in sickle cell disease

 - National Institutes of Health

 Hematopoietic cell transplantation (HCT) is an accepted form of treatment for some non-malignant hematologic disorders, such as aplastic anemia and beta thalassemia major.
 The use of HCT in sickle cell disease (SCD) is evolving.
 This topic review discusses the use of HCT in SCD.
 Other therapies for SCD including hydroxyurea and chronic blood transfusion therapy, and an overview of SCD management, are presented separately.
-(See "Hydroxyurea and other disease-modifying therapies in sickle cell disease" and "Red blood cell transfusion in sickle cell disease" and "Overview of the management and prognosis of sickle cell disease".)
+(See "Hydroxyurea use in sickle cell disease" and "Red blood cell transfusion in sickle cell disease" and "Overview of the management and prognosis of sickle cell disease".)

 The term HCT will be used throughout this review to refer to transplantation of stem and progenitor cells from any source (eg, bone marrow, peripheral blood, cord blood).
 In specific discussions related to the source of stem cells, the source will be specified (eg, peripheral blood stem cells).